-Artistic creation: We develop tools aiming to empower people's creativity.
+Artistic creation: We develop tools to empower people's creativity.

-Cultural preservation: We work to understand, access and preserve our music heritage.
+Cultural preservation: We work on the understanding, access, and preservation of our world's music heritage.

 Education: We develop technologies for enhancing musical practice, thus promoting music learning.

-Sustainable development: We analyze, describe, and monitor our sonic surroundings, aiming to contribute to the preservation and improvement of our environment.
+Sustainable development: We develop methodologies to describe our sonic surroundings, aiming to contribute to the preservation of our environment.

-We want to have a positive impact in our society, thus our technologies should not be used in harmful, malicious, or unethical contexts.
+We want to have a positive impact on our society, thus our technologies should not be used in harmful, malicious, or unethical contexts.

 3. Technology transfer through open innovation

 We want to engage in networks of individuals, entities, resources, and structures, joining forces to catalyze new products, ideas, methods, systems, and even ways of life.

 We want to educate people through our research activities and set of values.
 We want to open minds, open ears, and to help to become aware of the world by means of acoustic, and more in general, of music information.

 5. Open science